wadcom/mini-mailgun/README.md

 # HTTP API

+## POST /send

-The service expects an HTTP POST request at the `/send` endpoint.
-The body of the POST request should be a JSON object of the following structure:
+The body of the request should be a JSON object of the following structure:

     {
         "sender": "me@example.com",
-        "recipients": "alice@another.com, bob@third.com",
+        "recipients": ["alice@another.com", "bob@third.com"],
         "subject": "important message",
         "body": "hello!"
     }

 The system responds with a `200` status code if the message has been queued successfully.
+The response is structured like this:

+    {
+        "result": "queued",
+        "submission_id": "d0c539ee71a649528ed59c1a0e419afa"
+    }

+The `submission_id` is a unique identifier which can be used later to query the status of the submission.

+## POST /status

+The body of the request should be a JSON object of the following structure:

+    {
+        "submission_id": "d0c539ee71a649528ed59c1a0e419afa"
+    }

+The response is a JSON object like this:

+    {
+        "result": "success",
+        "status": "sent"
+    }

+`status` may be one of:
+ * `queued`: there is at least one recipient for whom the message has not yet been relayed to the mail exchange
+ * `sent`: the message has been relayed to all recipients (it doesn't mean it has been delivered though)

+In case of error the response is of the following format:

+    {
+        "result": "error",
+        "message": "Human-readable diagnostic message"
+    }

 # System Design